 Men who have not yet registered can go to the Selective Service System website to register or to verify their registration status.

 2. Who must complete the Selective Service Eligibility and Verification Form?

-Male employees who are between the ages of 18 and 25 at the time of hire must complete the Selective Service Eligibility and Verification process.
+Male employees who are between the ages of 18 and 25 at the time of hire must complete the Selective Service Eligibility and Verification process through your Onboarding steps in Workday.
 Men who are not 18 at the time of hire must complete the verification immediately upon turning 18.
 This requirement applies to all male employees of the university, including international employees, faculty, and student employees regardless of title, length or percent time of appointment, or source of funds.

 3. Do international employees need to complete the Selective Service Eligibility and Verification Form?

 Yes.
 Non-immigrant international employees are not required to register for selective service, but they are required to complete the form.
 Section 2 of the form provides a place for international employees to indicate if they are exempt due to their non-immigrant status.

 4. Where do I enter Selective Service Eligibility and Verification?

 The employee should complete this Onboarding task through Workday.